Sinner Races Into Semis As Swiatek Closes On First Melbourne Crown - UrduPoint

 Five-time Grand Slam champion Swiatek edged closer to a first Australian Open crown with an emphatic 6-1, 6-2 victory over American eighth seed Emma Navarro on a gusty Rod Laver Arena.

-The 23-year-old world number two, who is building up a head of steam in her title charge, plays American 19th seed Madison Keys in the women's semi-finals, which both take place on Thursday evening.
+The 23-year-old world number two, who is building up a head of steam, plays American 19th seed Madison Keys in the women's semi-finals, which both take place on Thursday.

 Two-time defending champion and top-ranked Aryna Sabalenka plays Spain's 11th seed Paula Badosa for the other final berth.